cran-task-views/Agriculture/draft_agricultural_ctv.md

 #### GWAS

   Genome-wide association study analysis can be conducted with [statgenGWAS][].
 GWAS models across very large number of SNPs or observations can be estimated with [rMVP][] and [megaLMM][].
 Functions for autotetraploids are provided by [GWASpoly][], and these functions also work in diploid species.
 [StageWise][] provides functions to conduct a 2-stage GWAS when the underlying phenotypic data are from multiple field trials.
-Variable selection for ultra-large dimensional GWAS data sets can be done with [bravo][], which implements a Bayesian algorith, selection of variables with embedded screening [SVEN](https://arxiv.org/abs/2006.07561). ip matrices and [statgenIBD][] can calculate IBD probabilities for biparental, three and four-way crosses.
+Variable selection for ultra-large dimensional GWAS data sets can be done with [bravo][], which implements a Bayesian algorithm, selection of variables with embedded screening [SVEN](https://arxiv.org/abs/2006.07561). ip matrices and [statgenIBD][] can calculate IBD probabilities for biparental, three and four-way crosses.
 For polyploids, [polyBreedR][] provides convenience functions to facilitate the use of genome-wide markers for breeding autotetraploid species, and its functionality also extends to diploids.

 #### Genomic prediction

   Packages supporting genetic prediction using mixed models augmented with pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][], [pedigreemm][], [qgtools][], [cpgen][], [QTLrel][], and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
 Many of these packages have built-in functionality for data preparation steps including data imputation and calculation of the relationship matrices. [breedR][] is a general purpose package for performing quantitative genetic analyses.
 Genome feature mixed linear models using frequentist and Bayesian approaches can be implemented with [qgg][]. [pedmod][] provides linear modelling functions integrating kinship for categorical outcomes.
+[BWGS][], "Breed Wheat Genomic Selection", provides a pipeline of functions for conducting genomic selection in hexaploid wheat.

+  [BGGE][] conducts genomic prediction for continuous variables, focused on genotype-by-environment genomic selection models following the methods of [Jarquín 2014](https://doi.org/10.1007%2Fs00122-013-2243-1).
+[BMTME][] builds genomic selection prediction models that an be expanded to multiple traits and environments using Bayesian models developed by Montesinos-Lopéx ([2016](https://doi.org/10.1534%2Fg3.116.032359), [2018a](https://doi.org/10.1534%2Fg3.118.200728), [2018b](https://doi.org/10.2134%2Fagronj2018.06.0362))

   [AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationships.
 The [pedigree][] packages provides functionality for ordering pedigrees, calculating and inverting the A matrix and other related tasks.